Troyanovsky/ai-task-assistant/Docs/Implementation_Plan.md

    - Add notification preferences

 3. **UI changes**
-   - Allow users to pick/edit notification time for each task (optional; default to due date time)
+   - Allow users to pick/edit notification time for each task (optional; default to due date time on task creation if the task has a due date, otherwise no notification)

 ### Deliverables
 - Working notification system
 - System notifications for tasks
 - Notification preferences
+- Editable notification time at task creation/edit

 ### Testing Criteria
 - Notifications trigger at scheduled times